-It is true that Jesus Christ loves us for that love.
-However, the Bible teaches that God, the Father, suffered tremendously when His Son was suffering under 18:4-11 with Matthew 27:45-51.)
+It is true that Jesus Christ loves us very much, and we praise and thank Him for that love.
+However, the Bible teaches that God, the Father, suffered tremendously when His Son was suffering under the weight of our sins.
+(Compare Psalm 18:4-11 with Matthew 27:45-51.)
 In Abraham and Isaac's story, it was obviously the father, Abraham, who suffered more than Isaac when he gave up his beloved son.
 Jesus said, "the Father himself loveth you" (John 16:27).
-John wrote, "Behold, what manner of love the Father come the world.
-Why is it so important hath bestowed upon us" (1 John 3:1).
+John wrote, "Behold, what manner of love the Father hath bestowed upon us" (1 John 3:1).
 We cannot behold the love of the Father if we do not know what He gave up for us.
 John wrote, "In this was manifested the love of God toward us, because that God sent his only begotten Son into the world, that we might live through him" (1 John 4:9).
 God has an only begotten Son whom He willingly gave up so that you could be forgiven of your sins and live for eternity.
 Praise God for such wonderful love!